 Everything You Need to Know – ISO 27001 Certification

-An ISMS is a holistic approach to securing the confidentiality, integrity, and availability (CIA) of corporate information assets.
+ISO 27001 Certification is a holistic approach to securing corporate information assets’ confidentiality, integrity, and availability (CIA).

 It consists of policies, procedures, and other controls involving people, processes, and technology.
 Informed by regular information security risk assessments, an ISMS is an efficient, risk-based, and technology-neutral approach to keeping your information assets secure.